warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 For a practical example of how to implement these changes, see [this project with sample code](https://github.com/glynnbird/deconflict).

+<div></div>

 #### Upload the new revision

-In this example, you create a document similar to the example provided, and update the database with it.

-> third revision, merging changes from the two conflicting second revisions
+> Final revision, after resolving and merging changes from the previous conflicting revisions.

 ```json
 {